Stop for a minute.

 Letting the moments of remembering Christ’s birth linger allows the stupendous meaning of this pivotal event to settle more deeply in our souls.

-So I hope you will join me in slowing down this week and allow the true message to linger longer.
+So I hope you will join me in slowing down this week.
+Allow the true message to linger longer.
 Keep the Christmas music playing.
 Allow the lights and the sparkle to remind you for a few more days that the Light of the World has come and most importantly will come again!

 - Evaluate your décor and find things you can leave up for a while longer.
 I keep out all my bottle brush trees into January because they are more wintry than they are Christmasy.